python-attrs/attrs/docs/api.rst

 Helpers
 -------

-``attrs`` comes with a bunch of helper methods that make the work with it easier:
+``attrs`` comes with a bunch of helper methods that make working with it easier:

 .. autofunction:: attr.fields